 Student Funding

-If you are a Scottish resident you are not liable to pay fees and should apply to SAAS for funding.
+If you are a Scottish resident, you may be eligible for funding and should apply to SAAS for funding.

 Students from other parts of the UK should visit the appropriate website: